Oviedo railway station

 Oviedo railway station (Estación de Oviedo or Estación del Norte) is the main station in the Spanish city of Oviedo, capital of the province of Asturias.
 It opened in 1874 and was reconstructed after the Spanish Civil War.

-The station provides a wide range of long- and middle-distance services, in addition to regional and suburban (cercanías) services operated by Renfe, and the narrow-gauge Renfe Feve lines.
-These services connect Oviedo with the other main centres of Asturias and the remainder of the Cantabrian seaboard, and with other parts of Spain including the inland plateau, the Levante and Catalonia.
+The station provides a wide range of long- and middle-distance services, in addition to regional and suburban (cercanías) services operated by Renfe.
+These services connect Oviedo with the other main centres of Asturias and the remainder of the Cantabrian Sea coast, and with other parts of Spain including the inland plateau, the Levante and Catalonia.

 The station is located at the end of calle de Uría, a main commercial thoroughfare.
 It is adjacent to the bus station (Estación de Autobuses de Oviedo), built in 2003.

 Location on the rail network

 A number of railway lines start from or pass through the station, carrying long- and medium-distance, regional and suburban services.
 It is on the broad-gauge Venta de Baños–Gijón railway, providing a connection to the Madrid–Hendaye railway route.
 The "radial configuration" of regional services in Asturias has Oviedo station as its centre.
 It is also the starting point of the narrow-gauge line to Trubia, and it is on the line between Ferrol and Aranguren.